Planck35/planck35.github.io/_posts/2020-01-13-copy-control.md

 It is essential to realize that the call to `move` promises that we do not intend to use `rr1` again except to assign to it or to destroy it.
 After a call to `move`, we cannot make any assumptions about the value of the moved-from object.

+If we promise that a function does not throw any exceptions.
+We specify `noexcept` on a function after its parameter list.
+In a constructor, noexcept appears between the parameter list and the : that begins the constructor initializer list.
+{% highlight cpp %}
+class StrVec {
+public:
+    StrVec(StrVec&&) noexcept; // move constructor
+    // other members as before
+}
+StrVec::StrVec(StrVec &&s) noexcept : /* member initializers */
+{ /* constructor body */ }
+{% endhighlight %}
+We must specify `noexcept` on both the declaration in the class header and on the definition if that definition appears outside the class.